owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    Redis should be used for the session management storage.

 * Caching
-   Redis for distributed in-memory caching (see `Configuring Memory Caching`_).
+   We recommend:
+   - APC/APCu for local caching.
+   - Redis for Transactional File Locking and distributed caching, running on a dedicated server.
+   A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.

 * Storage
    An off-the-shelf NFS solution should be used.
-Examples are IBM Elastic Storage or RedHAT Ceph.
+Examples are IBM Elastic Storage or RedHat Ceph.
 Optionally, an S3 compatible object store can also be used.

-* ownCloud Edition
-   Enterprise Edition.
-(See `ownCloud Server or Enterprise Edition`_ for comparisons of the ownCloud editions.)

 Hardware Considerations
 -----------------------

-* Solid-state drives (SSDs) for I/O.
+* Solid-state drives (SSDs) are mandatory for optimum I/O performance.
 * Separate hard disks for storage and database, SSDs for databases.
 * Multiple network interfaces to distribute server synchronisation and backend traffic across multiple subnets.